caprica64/AWS-Service-Catalog/README.md

 These projects will have two or more product environment accounts where products are deployed, such as VPC, network routes and subnets, ECS and others.
 When you deploy an application service such as an ECS Service/Task, it should also deploy the pipeline for versioning those workloads.

+The templates created in this project are numbered in the order they should be used.
+Those can be used in individual stacks or can be used in Portfolios in AWS Service Catalog.

 ## Service Catalog with multiple products.

 This project repository has examples of CloudFormation templates that can be used to set up portfolios and related products as building blocks to self-serving teams using AWS accounts.
 The goal here is demonstrate how one service output can be reused into another component to create a workload.
 For example, a **VPC** product from a Foundation portfolio can be used as an input for NAT Gateway product to enable outbound internet access to it and also be used as an input for an **ECS cluster** product.
 The very same ECS Cluster can be reused as the home cluster of one or more products such as Fargate Services.